Jooms/Examples/ExecutiveSummary/heartbleed.md

 Executive Summary I
 -------------------
-Together, as a team, the four of us have looked into the impact of the Heartbleed vulnerability on our systems.
-Heartbleed is a vulnerability caused by poorly written security code in OpenSSL (a highly used security library).
-It leaks information to the attacker.
-We have patched our servers so that they are no longer vulnerable.
-We now use LibreSSL instead of OpenSSL, which has none of the vulnerabilities.
+Together our security team has looked into the impact of the Heartbleed vulnerability.
+This vulnerability, which allows an attacker to gain access to vital system information, is caused by a bug in OpenSSL.
+We heavily use OpenSSL across many of our systems for secure authentication, so it is with utmost importance that we fix this issue.

+Since then we have updated our servers to use LibreSSL instead of OpenSSL.
+This simple update removes all vulnerabilities related to Heartbleed and allows us to continue running securely.
+We will monitor the fallout from this vulnerability and continue to provide updates.

 Executive Summary II
 --------------------